Recovery after gut stasis

 - Do not stop syringe-feeding or meds early without vet advice

-- Do not skip hay in favour of pellets/treats
+- Do not skip hay in favour of pellets/snacks

 - Do not ignore a relapse overnight